cert-manager/website/content/next-docs/installation/upgrading/ingress-class-compatibility.md

 In v1.5.5, v1.6.2 and 1.7.1 we fixed this problem.

-If you have cert-manager v1.5.3 (or below) you should skip v1.5.4.
-Instead:
+If you have cert-manager v1.5.3 (or below) you should skip v1.5.4 and instead:

 - upgrade to v1.5.5
-- then the newest version of v1.6
+- then the newest version of cert-manager 1.6
-- and then the newest version of v1.7
+- and then the newest version of cert-manager 1.7

 and you can ignore the rest of this document.